 Post-doctoral researcher at the Max Planck Institute for Human Cognition and Brain Science, Dept. of Social Neuroscience (Leipzig, Germany)

 “In-Doc” Research internship in the University of Cambridge (UK)

 PhD in Cognitive Sciences, Psychology and Neurocognition (Lab of Psychology and NeuroCognition, Grenoble, France)

 Research Master (2nd yr): National master on Clinical Neurosciences and Neuropsychology (University of Grenoble, Lyon and Toulouse, France)

 Master (1st yr) in Cognitive Psychology (University of Grenoble, France)

 Baccalaureate in Science (Specialty: Biology), Academy of Grenoble

 !!!
-Don’t hesitate to contact me if you’re looking for an internship or a PhD !!!
+Don’t hesitate to contact me if you’re looking for a Post-Doc, a PhD or an internship !!!

 Max Planck Institute in Leipzig, Germany

 University Grenoble Alpes, Grenoble, France